RibosomeCRCL/rRMSAnalyzer/README.md

               metadata_key = "filename",
               metadata_id = "samplename")

-# Compute the c-score using different parameters,
+# Compute the C-score using different parameters,
 # including calculation of the local coverage using the mean instead of the median
 ribo <- compute_cscore(ribo, method = "mean")